 Management's Discussion and Analysis of Financial Condition and Results of Operations

-The company's underfunded defined benefit pension plan obligations improved by approximately $900 million to $1.5 billion at December 31, 2013 from $2.4 billion at December 31, 2012, principally due to an increase in discount rates, as well as higher pension plan assets.
-This improvement and the company's 2013 net income were the principal reasons the company's deficit improved by approximately $925 million from $1.6 billion at December 31, 2012 to $664 million at December 31, 2013.
+The company's underfunded defined benefit pension plan obligations increased by approximately $750 million to $2.2 billion at December 31, 2014 from $1.5 billion at December 31, 2013, principally due to a decrease in discount rates.
+This increase in the unfunded position was the principal reason the company's deficit increased by approximately $788 million from $664 million at December 31, 2013 to $1,452 million at December 31, 2014.

 Results of operations